OuYaMing/OuYaMing.github.io/_pages/about.md

 <p style="text-align: justify;">
 I was engaged in visiting scholar program under the supervision of Prof.
 <a href="https://scholar.google.com/citations?hl=zh-CN&user=4fvo61oAAAAJ">Howie Choset</a> at Robotics Institute, Carnegie Mellon University
-(<a href="https://www.ri.cmu.edu/">CMU RI</a>), and conducting robot control and navigation research at the Biorobotics Lab from March 2025 to March 2026.
+(CMU), and conducting robot control and navigation research at the Biorobotics Lab from March 2025 to March 2026.
 </p>

 <p style="text-align: justify;">